Canon D30 vs M100

 Studio photographers will appreciate that the Canon D30 (unlike the M100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D30 and the M100 have been discontinued, but can regularly be found used on eBay.
+Both the D30 and the M100 have been discontinued, but can regularly be found used on ebay.
 The D30 was replaced by the Canon D60, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the D30 and M100 can be found, respectively, in the Canon D30 Manual (free pdf) or the online Canon M100 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon D30 or the Canon M100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.